-- Always read the ingredients listed on the label of over-the-counter products.
+Always read the ingredients listed on the label of over-the-counter products.
 If acetylsalicylic acid or salicylate is listed, it may be better not to take this with NSAIDs, unless advised by your physician.
-Keep in mind that Alka-Seltzer, Anacin, some types of Excedrin, and even Pepto-Bismol contain aspirin.
+Keep in mind that Alka-Seltzer, Anacin and some types of Excedrin contain aspirin.

 If you are taking medications for high blood pressure, have your pressure checked regularly while on the nonsteroidal anti-inflammatory drug.
 This is especially important within the first several weeks of starting the drug.
 In some patients, NSAIDs can elevate the blood pressure.

 Talk to your doctor about switching away from NSAIDs if: